NotDarkn/ultradocs/docs/any/0-prelude/any-0-3.md

         Do a prepunch then <a href="/speedrun-tech#shotgun-parry">shotgun parry</a> Swordsmachine then instantly punch the coin again and slam then pull out <a href="/general-info#e-rail">E Rail </a> and shoot the coin through Swordsmachine, then instantly flick down and throw another coin while either looking straight down or to the side like in the video.
     </p>
     <p>
-        whip the coin you threw earlier and <a href="/speedrun-tech#fast-coin>">fast coin</a> at the same time.
+        Wait a little bit for the electric beam to connect with the coin then whip the coin and <a href="/speedrun-tech#fast-coin>">fast coin</a> at the same time.
 Right after fast coining jump and punch the coin while still in the air, then slam and use <a href="/general-infol#s-r-s-srs">S.R.S Cannon </a> to finish the kill.
     </p>
     <p>
      <video width="500" height="auto" loop controls muted>